geo2004/SatelliteImageryBasedMultipatchTexturing/README.md

 5. The satellite imagery will instantly render on all valid roof faces.

 ## Requirements
-1. ArcGIS Pro (with 3D Analyst extension recommended for initial LoD2 extraction).
+1. ArcGIS Pro (with 3D Analyst extension recommended for initial Multipatch extraction from LIDAR or DSM Data.).
 2. Active internet connection (downloads Esri World Imagery tiles at zoom level 19).
 3. Standard Python libraries included with ArcGIS Pro (arcpy, requests, Pillow).